S. Vasoo

-Sushilan Vasoo (born 1941), commonly known as S. Vasoo, is a Singaporean former politician and social worker.
+Sushilan Vasoo (Note: சுசீலன் வாசு) (born 1941) is a Singaporean former politician and social worker.
 A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing Bo Wen Constituency from 1984 to 1988, the Henderson division of Tiong Bahru Group Representation Constituency (GRC) from 1988 to 1991, and the Radin Mas division of Tanjong Pagar Group Representation Constituency from 1991 to 2001.

 Early life

-Vasoo grew up in a village in Nee Soon, his father was a sub-contractor.
+Vasoo grew up in a village in Nee Soon, where his father worked as a sub-contractor.
 The village was largely populated by Chinese residents, which led him to learn Mandarin.

 After he finished secondary school in 1959, he worked in Kluang, Malaysia as a trainee factory supervisor at a rubber plantation.
 Vasoo later moved back to Singapore and worked in psychiatric nursing at the Ministry of Health (MOH), he was posted to Woodbridge Hospital (now the Institute of Mental Health).

 He later went and got a diploma at the University of Singapore after he obtained a bursary from the Children's Society and from 1971 to 1972, he worked as a tutor at the University of Singapore.
 In 1973, he joined the Council of Society Services as a deputy director and was later given an educational grant to go to Hong Kong to get a master's degree in social work at the University of Hong Kong.

 Before getting into politics, Vasoo worked as a university lecturer at the Social Work department of the National University of Singapore.